iv-org/documentation/Geoblocking,-available-video-quality-and-DASH.md

 > YouTube → Client/browser

 ## Video quality and DASH
 On Invidious you often don't have the same quality options as on YouTube.
-This is because the audio and video streams are separated and Invidious can not sync them together.
+This is because the audio and video streams are separated and Invidious currently can't sync them together.

 DASH is a streaming technique used by YouTube to provide resolutions higher than 1080p by providing multiple files for a client to use depending on network and user preferences.